picodemark/vis-sys-sage/README.md

 # vis-sys-sage

-vis-sys-sage is an application to be run on the localhost for the visual presentation of HPC system states as stored in the [sys-sage](https://github.com/caps-tum/sys-sage) library.
+vis-sys-sage is an application to be run at the localhost for the visual presentation of HPC system states as stored in the [sys-sage](https://github.com/caps-tum/sys-sage) library.

 Major changes may be possible in the future since sys-sage is currently under development.